Angus-Paillaugue/Code-Chronicles/src/lib/posts/Node-js.md

 **Download**: Visit the official <Link href="https://nodejs.org/">Node.js</Link> website at nodejs.org and download the appropriate installer for your operating system.

 **Install**: Run the installer and follow the installation instructions.
-Node.js also installs the Node Package Manager (npm), which is a powerful package manager for managing dependencies in Node.js projects.
+Node.js also installs the <Link href="https://www.npmjs.com/">Node Package Manager</Link> (npm), which is a powerful package manager for managing dependencies in Node.js projects.

 **Verify**: After installation, open a terminal or command prompt and type `node -v` to check if Node.js is installed correctly.
 You should see the installed version number.